vivianknee/FastPages/_posts/2022-09-07-codeorg-quiz.md

 <img src ="https://github.com/vivianknee/FastPages/blob/master/images/finalworking.PNG?raw=true" width="400" height="270">

 ## Takeaways:
-I only fulfilled half of the college board criteria for the create task so here are some things I need to learn/apply in the future:
+I only fulfilled half-ish of the college board criteria for the create task so here are some things I need to learn/apply in the future:
--
+- Learn how to effectively use lists/other collection types for quizzes or other create task ideas.
+Make use of lists to increase the efficiency of the code.
+(Data Abstraction and Managing Complexity)
+- Learn the difference between a function and an algorithm.
+How can I make an algorithm that solves a key issue in my code?
+(Algorithm Implementation)